michaelegregious/guessing-game-native/README.md

 ### Setup

-To run this app on your local machine, you'll need to
+To run this app on your local machine, you'll need to:

 1. Open your terminal
 2. cd Desktop (if you want to self-title your own folder complete step 3-6, otherwise skip to step 5)